CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

     ![](images/img-01-06.png)

-1. Go back to the Environment Details page, by clicking on the **default environment** name.
+1. Go back to the Environment Details page by clicking on the **default environment** name.

     ![](images/img-01-07.png)